 Nationwide chain or independent?

-If you’re hiring then you need to decide whether to use a nationwide chain such as Moss Bros or a smaller independent outfitters.
+If you’re hiring then you need to decide whether to use a nationwide chain or a smaller independent outfitters.
 There is an advantage to using a chain if you, your best man, ushers and so on all live in different parts of the country.
 This is because each of you can just go to your local branch, rather than travel to a central location.

 The other option is to use a smaller local outfitters.
 It’s worth asking around for recommendations in your area.
 You may find you get a higher level of service, and better trained staff, in stores like these.